Public History Module: Sharing the Secrets of Colchester Castle Museum

 Students on this module will:

-1. Work with external stakeholders (Colchester Castle Museum) to fulfil the requirements of a live research project relating to heritage or material culture.
+1. Work with Colchester Castle Museum to fulfil the requirements of a live research project relating to heritage or material culture.

-2. Produce research resources that are written in a way that is accessible to public audiences.
+2. Produce interpretations of museum items that are written in a way that is accessible to public audiences.

-3. Combine experience with traditional written historical sources with diverse kinds of primary sources such as material objects and artworks.
+3. Combine analysis of written historical sources with material objects and artworks.

 On completion of the module, students should be able to: